Hacker News

 For example, Blue Monochrome [1] seems to my uneducated eye to be just a layer of pure blue that every wall painter recreates every time they paint a wall blue.
 Why is the Blue Monochrome piece more than just a wall painted blue?

-an hour ago by WhompingWindows
+4 years ago by WhompingWindows

 Consider the time period and the historical context.
 It's modern times, Cold War is occurring, and WW1 and WW2 left scars across Western Europe and caused major changes in the art world, including being a boon to abstraction and fragmenting styles into many eclectic directions.